dimicoding/ClayCafe/MARKETING.md

 **Would there be other pages within your own site you could link to from your chosen page?**
 <br>

+- Yes, there are other pages within the Claycafe website that can be linked.
+Such as "Workshops and "Contact Us."
+These linked pages provide users with additional information and access to various aspects of the online store.

 **Are there opportunities to link back to external websites that already rank highly on Google?**
 <br>